Icinga/icinga2/doc/3-monitoring-basics.md

 runtime when executing a command.
 These custom attributes cannot be used elsewhere (e.g. in other configuration attributes).

+Custom attribute values must be either a string, a number or a boolean value.
+Arrays and dictionaries cannot be used.

 Here is an example of a command definition which uses user-defined custom attributes:

     object CheckCommand "my-ping" {